mikerodd/june-21/docs/index.md

 ---
 ![screenshot](images/june-21.png)

+## About
+June-21 is an open source [VST plugin](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) emulation of the [Roland Alpha Juno syntheziser series](https://en.wikipedia.org/wiki/Roland_Alpha_Juno).

 ## Status
 June-21 can read and play Juno 1 / 2 MKS-50 presets.
-The emulator includes Juno 2 factory "Preset" and "Memory".
+The emulator includes Juno 2 factory tones : "Preset" and "Memory".

 You can also find many presets here : http://www.llamamusic.com/mks50/mks-50_patches.html, you can test them with June-21 !